return to Home page

 below: 1840 Signers of the Petition to Cleveland City Council

-below: 1840 deed to Willet Street Cemetery
+below: 1840 Josiah Barber sells Willet Street Cemetery to Israelitic Society

 The first document above, dated April 1, 1840 is our only document with the signatures of many of our Jewish founders.
 It was safe but undiscovered for more than 177 years in the archives of Cleveland City Council.
 It was discovered on August 1, 2017 and identified that day by this web historian.
 Though its story was soon on these pages, it has not been reported in a newspaper or scholarly journal.